nix-community/developer-workshop/2023-11-report/index.md

 The Nix ecosystem is growing, and so is the community building it.
 This can also be felt in the now regular Zürich ZHF hackathon, which has seen more and more participants over time.
-The event is designed to encourage people to learn to know each other, hack on everything Nix, and together shape the future of open source.
+The event is designed to encourage people to get to know each other, hack on everything Nix, and shape the future of open source together.

-The third iteration again incorporated participant feedback from last time, and also experience from in-person [workshops at NixCon 2023](https://discourse.nixos.org/t/nixcon-governance-workshop/32705):
+On this third iteration, we incorporated feedback from last time as well as experiences from [NixCon 2023 in-person workshops](https://discourse.nixos.org/t/nixcon-governance-workshop/32705):
 - More time for hacking and mingling
 - Shorter workshop sessions
 - A variety of brief talks for overview and inspiration